 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-“While humans with allergies often have sniffling and sneezing, animals with environmental allergies often show signs through their skin,” says Dr. Kristi Flynn, an assistant professor, and veterinarian at the University of Minnesota College of Veterinary Medicine.
+“While humans with allergies often have sniffling and sneezing, animals with environmental allergies often show signs through their skin,” says Dr. Kristi Flynn, an assistant professor and veterinarian at the University of Minnesota College of Veterinary Medicine.
+So, don’t panic, but if your pup’s paying extra attention to their toes, there might be a deeper problem going on.

 So, Why Do Dogs Lick in the First Place?

-Let’s start with the most basic behavior, grooming.
+Let’s start with the most basic behavior: self-grooming.
 You’ve probably noticed your dog licking their paws before a snooze on the sofa, and that’s completely normal.
 When this behavior intensifies, that’s a problem, and the cause is often environmental.

-“The most common cause of paw licking is generally environmental allergies, also called atopic dermatitis,” explains Dr. Flynn.
-“Other causes of licking paws can include ectopic parasites such as fleas or mites, referred pain from arthritis—licking the feet or limbs since they can’t reach the painful joint.”
+“The most common cause of paw licking is generally environmental allergies, also called atopic dermatitis,” Dr. Flynn says.
+“Other causes of licking paws can include ectopic parasites such as fleas or mites, referred pain from arthritis — licking the feet or limbs since they can’t reach the painful joint.”

 The good news here is that many of the causes of a dog’s paw licking can be resolved at home, and those that can’t often are treatable with the help of allergy medications prescribed by your vet.